2018–19 New York Islanders season: Preseason

 The preseason schedule was published on June 15, 2018.

 Regular season

 The regular season schedule was released on June 21, 2018.

 Playoffs

-The Islanders faced the Pittsburgh Penguins in the First Round of the playoffs, and swept the series in four games, marking the first time since the 1982–83 season that they swept the series.
+The Islanders faced the Pittsburgh Penguins in the first round of the playoffs at Nassau Veterans Memorial Coliseum, and swept the series in four games, marking the first time since the 1982–83 season that they swept the series.

-The Islanders faced the Carolina Hurricanes in the Second Round of the playoffs, and were swept in four games.
+The Islanders faced the Carolina Hurricanes in the second round of the playoffs at Barclays Center, and were swept in four games.